 Plus, these changes may help reduce inflammation, slow or prevent thyroid damage caused by elevated thyroid antibodies, and manage body weight, blood sugar, and cholesterol levels.

-Diet and lifestyle changes may significantly decrease antibody levels, improve thyroid function, and reduce symptoms caused by Hashimoto’s disease.
+Diet and lifestyle changes may significantly decrease antibody levels, improve thyroid function, and reduce symptoms caused by Hashimoto’s thyroiditis.

-Here are some evidence-based dietary tips to help treat Hashimoto’s disease.
+Here are some evidence-based dietary tips to help treat Hashimoto’s thyroiditis.

 Gluten- and grain-free diets